mdgriffith/kubernetes-starterkit/DEPLOY-GOOGLE.md

 `/kube/scripts/deployment-envs/set-google-env.sh`

-You need to replace `my-google-project` with your  google project name.
+You need to replace `MYGOOGLEPROJECT` with your  google project name.

-And replace `context_to_deploy_to` to the google context for your cluster.
-You can see your contexts by running `gcloud config view`.
+And replace `CONTEXTTODEPLOYTO` to the google context for your cluster.
+You can see your contexts by running `kubectl config view` and looking for the __contexts__ section.

-# Finally, Deploy.
+# Deploy

 First, commit all changes to your git.
 Part of the deployment process is to tag which commit is being deployed.